laythm/lmy-jquery-parte/README.md

 # parte
-parte is a jQuery based replacement for html element to hide and show html elements by just one line of code.
+parte is a jQuery based replacement for html element to hide and show html elements by dynamicly for a better user experience.

 it is fully responsive you just need to include should include Jquery and Bootstrab.